Home › Financial Guidance › Family & Money

 Step 3: Figure Out if Your Family Wants to Make Accelerated Contributions.

-With a 529 plan, you, your spouse and anyone else, such as grandparents, can each make contributions of up to $16,000 per year without paying the gift tax.
-Additionally, each person can also make a lump sum of $80,000 in the first year of a five–year period, without triggering the gift tax.
-Essentially, you are up–fronting the funding of the plan.
+With a 529 plan, you, your spouse, and anyone else, such as grandparents, can each make contributions of up to $17,000 per year without paying the gift tax.
+Each person can also make a lump sum of $85,000 in the first year of a five–year period, without triggering the gift tax.
+Essentially, you are funding the plan in advance.
 One warning: If you elect to do so, and you die before the end of that five–year period, the portion of the gift of the five–year period that was allocated to the period after your death will be included in your estate.

 An important point: You can open a 529 savings plan1 offered by any state, not just the one where you reside.
-A 529 plan offered in the state where you live may offer benefits such as a tax deduction.
-However, there are other aspects of a 529 plan to consider, such as the investment options, annual investment management expenses, and the beneficiary’s age/number of years until qualified tuition costs are incurred.
+A 529 plan offered in the state where you live may offer benefits such as a tax deduction, however, there are other aspects of a 529 plan to consider, such as the investment options, annual investment management expenses, and the beneficiary’s age/number of years until qualified tuition costs are incurred.
 How does the plan compare to other plans available?
-You need to take into account all aspects of a plan before making a decision.
+You need to consider all aspects of a plan before making a decision.

 To help you better understand how a 529 savings plan works and compares to other education savings products, such as the Coverdell Education Savings Account, here's a quick overview.

 1 Keep in mind the owner of the plan can have an impact on the Free Application for Federal Student Aid (FAFSA).
-For example, if the child is the owner, then more of the 529 plan is counted to pay the college expenses vs. having someone other than the child, such as the parent.
+For example, if the child is the owner, then more of the 529 plan is counted to pay the college expenses vs. having someone other than the child as the owner.

 2 Availability of varying state 529 savings plans are determined by the Broker/Dealer.
 Not all state 529 savings plans are available through Broker/Dealers.